Nástio Mosquito

 Dutch

-Nástio Mosquito is de speciale gast van deze editie van Feeling Curious?
-Hij is geboren in Angola (1991), opgegroeid in Lissabon en momenteel woonachtig in Gent en Marrakesh.
-Mosquito’s werk vermengt film, muziek, performance, spoken word en beeldende kunst.
-Hij bevraagt thema’s als identiteit, koloniale geschiedenis, culturele constructie, taal en onze emotionele waarheden - waarbij vaak de clichés rond Afrikaanse identiteit ter discussie worden gesteld.
+Kunstenaar Nástio Mosquito is de special guest van het Feeling Curious? festival.
+Hij belichaamt alles waar het festival voor staat: radicale perspectieven, confronterend en een eigenzinnige blik op de toekomst.
+Geboren in Angola (1991), opgegroeid in Lissabon en momenteel werkzaam vanuit Gent en Marrakesh, verenigt Mosquito in zijn praktijk film, muziek, performance, spoken word en beeldende kunst.
+Zijn werk onderzoekt thema’s als identiteit, koloniale geschiedenis, culturele constructies, taal en onze emotionele waarheden — vaak door de clichés rond Afrikaanse identiteit te ondermijnen.

-Nástio Mosquito is the special guest of this edition of Feeling Curious?
+Artist Nástio Mosquito is the special guest of Feeling Curious? festival.
+He embodies everything the festival stands for: radical perspectives, confrontational and an distinctive vision of the future.
 Born in Angola (1991), raised in Lisbon, and currently based in Ghent and Marrakesh, Mosquito’s practice fuses film, music, performance, spoken word, and visual art.
 His work interrogates themes of identity, colonial history, cultural construction, language, and our emotional truths - often undercutting the clichés surrounding African identity.

 LET ME READ YOU ROUGHLY - installation